Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Communication-Theoretic Background of RSMA

-\textit{Worst-case precoder optimization:} Worst-case precoder optimization has been investigated in \cite{RS2016joudeh,fuhao2020secrecyRS, Lin2021Cognitive,RSswiptIC2019CL}.
+\textit{Worst-case resource optimization:} Worst-case resource optimization has been investigated in \cite{RS2016joudeh,fuhao2020secrecyRS, Lin2021Cognitive,RSswiptIC2019CL}.
 For each instantaneous CSI vector $\mathbf{h}_{k}$ of user-$k$, the CSIT estimation error $\widetilde{\mathbf{h}}_{k}$ is assumed to be bounded by an origin-centered sphere with radius $\delta_k$.
-The instantaneous CSI $\mathbf{h}_{k}$ of each user-$k$ is therefore confined within an uncertainty region \cite{hamdi2016robust}:
+The instantaneous CSI $\mathbf{h}_{k}$ of each user-$k$ is therefore confined within an uncertainty region \cite{RS2016joudeh}:

 This is a typical imperfect CSIT model for quantized feedback where the properties of the quantization codebook are used to bound the CSIT error.
 The bounded imperfect CSIT leads to a bounded uncertainty of the users' achievable rates.
-To guarantee successful decoding at the users for all possible channels within the uncertainty region, robust optimization is carried out where the precoders are designed with respect to the worst-case achievable rates defined as follows
+To guarantee successful decoding at the users for all possible channels within the uncertainty region, robust optimization is carried out where the resources are allocated with respect to the worst-case achievable rates defined as follows